Kiuwan logo

 The best way to use code analysis is to make it an automated part of the testing and release process.
 If it doesn’t happen automatically, coders will start skipping over it.

-Most code analysis tools issue a lot of false positives, where there might be a problem but actually isn’t.
-It isn’t possible, with the current state of the art, to catch the majority of real problems without reporting ones that don’t actually exist.
+Most code analysis tools issue many false positives, where there might be a problem, but it actually isn’t.
+It isn’t possible to catch the majority of real problems without reporting ones that don’t exist.
 That’s why many developers would rather avoid it.

-What code analysis actually reports is a violation of one of its rules, which may or may not indicate a defect.
-The analysis could be buggy, reporting a violation where there isn’t one.
-Or it might be insisting on a rule which is impossible to follow, in a case where the code prevents anything bad from happening.
+What code analysis reports is a violation of one of its rules, which may or may not indicate a defect.
+The analysis could be buggy, reporting a violation when none exists.
+Or it might insist on a rule that is impossible to follow in a case where the code prevents anything bad from happening.

-With most tools, it’s possible to annotate the code so that the analysis will suppress the reporting of a particular violation.
+With most tools, it’s possible to annotate code so that the analysis suppresses reporting of a particular violation.
 This is a dangerous course unless it’s used very conservatively.
 Coders may start annotating out all the messages they don’t like, leaving uncaught bugs in the code.

-Code analysis should be considered not just a way of finding existing bugs, but of making sure that the code isn’t bug-prone.
-Questionable practices may not actually result in a defect, but they make it easier to introduce a bug when changing another part of the code.
-Fixing all reported problems results in better compliance with a common standard.
+Code analysis should be considered a way to find existing bugs and ensure the code isn’t bug-prone.
+Questionable practices may not result in a defect, but they make it easier to introduce a bug when changing another part of the code.
+Fixing all reported problems improves compliance with a common standard.
 When it’s possible and reasonable, developers should fix code that gets warnings.

 Annotations that eliminate warning messages are most helpful when they make assumptions explicit.
 For example, if an annotation declares that a function call won’t change the contents of an array, it reminds the developer not to violate that assumption.